dgrant/www-pommedapi/README.md

 </p>
 You can find the Markdown syntax at [Daring Fireball][].

-You can find all the Markdown files the website uses in the `content` directory.
+You can find all the Markdown files the website uses in the `src/content` directory.
 Each file comes in English (.en.md) and French (.fr.md) flavors.